crowdengage/spektrixpython/README.md

 ### Example

-Create a `spektrix.ini` config file from the `spektrix.ini.sample` template.
+Create a `spektrixpython.ini` config file from the `spektrixpython.ini.sample` template.

 ```python
 from spektrixpython import SpektrixRequest